raginmari/RAGTextField/README.md

 #### The underline view

 Use the class `UnderlineView` to draw an **animated underline** below the text.
 Assign an instance of the class to the `textBackgroundView` property of the text field.
-The animation of the line has to be triggered manually, for example from a `UITextFieldDelegate` implementation.
+The appearance of the underline can either be updated automatically by the view itself (see its `textField` property) or be manually controlled from a view controller or text field delegate.
 The example project uses the underline view.

 #### The outline view
 Use the class `OutlineView` to draw an outline around the text.
 The outline can have rounded corners and it can be filled and inset.
 Assign an instance of the class to the `textBackgroundView` property of the text field.
 Depending on the `textPaddingMode` value, the outline optionally includes the placeholder and/or hint label.